vincentaudebert/vincentaudebert.github.io/_posts/2014-09-26-mean-io-it-is-mean.md

 Busy busy busy!

-For the last few weeks, I've been really busy between my job and a personnal project.
+For the last few weeks, I've been really busy between my job and a personal project.

-This personnal project was really interesting as I discovered a awesome new project starter called **MEAN.io**
+This personal project was really interesting as I discovered a awesome new project starter called **MEAN.io**

 MEAN stands for MongoDB Express.js AngularJS Node.js